 Therefore, it is no longer enough for the organization to be unconditionally accommodating and open-hearted to all customer’s requests.
-Although appreciating these requests are necessary, it’s more important to take control and engage customers into meaningful conversation.
+Although appreciating these requests is necessary, it’s more important to take control and engage customers in meaningful conversation.

 The closer you can tie these customer goals to business practices, the happier your customers will grow.
-Remember - companies are competing not only in their market segments and profits but also in the values and principles they live by and practice.
+Remember - companies are competing in their market segments and profits and in the values and principles they live by and practice.

-Having a good product is an arrow in your quiver (recipe of growth in the organization) but it’s not the only magic bullet (or the only thing the customer will ever need to be successful).
-As far as a good product is concerned, there are always several competing options in the eyes and minds of the customers.
+Having the right product is an arrow in your quiver (recipe of growth in the organization), but it’s not the only magic bullet (or the only thing the customer will ever need to be successful).
+As far as the right product is concerned, there are always several competing options in the customers’ eyes and minds.
 Yet it ultimately does not truly matter to the customer who is winning and losing in the “product category”?

 A changed and evolved way of thinking

-On the contrary, while the business processes inform people (in the organization) what they can or can’t do, the culture of the organization tells people what they should do.
-Therefore, “what we choose to measure is a window into our values, and into what we value”.
+On the contrary, while the business processes inform people (in the organization) what they can or can’t do, the organization’s culture tells people what they should do.
+Therefore, “what we choose to measure is a window into our values, and into what we value.”

 The new business imperative and flywheel for success